ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 ## Step 1: Read about [addon basics](/docs/develop/getting-started/addon-basics/)
 Make sure to read that article to be familiar with the terminology.

-## Step 2: Fork/clone the repo
+## Step 2: Fork/clone the [repo](https://github.com/ScratchAddons/ScratchAddons)
-Or download as ZIP, if you want.
-In other words, just download the source code locally.
+Follow [these instructions](https://github.com/ScratchAddons/ScratchAddons#from-source) to download the source code locally and add Scratch Addons to your browser.

 ## Step 3: Load the extension into Chrome
 *Note: Chrome is recommended for working on addons.
 Nevertheless, addons are expected to work on Firefox and Edge.*